National Space Trophy Winners

 first American woman, Sally Ride.
 In 1984, he commanded STS 41-C that retrieved and repaired the Solar Max Satellite, and STS

 41-G that included the first spacewalk by an American woman, Kathy Sullivan.
-Mr. Crippen became Space Shuttle director in 1990,
+Crippen became Space Shuttle director in 1990,

 and Director of Kennedy Space Center in Florida in 1992.
 During his tenure, KSC launched 22 shuttle flights and 42 expendable